allegheny-college-cmpsc-104-Fall-2024/midterm/README.md

 ### Part 1: Modify a Markdown File
 - Based on the content of `awesomeApp.pdf` in the `/src`, modify a markdown file `awesomeApp.md` in the `/src` folder.
-- Use the images located in the `graphics` folder of this repository and ensure correct paths are referenced in the markdown file.

 ### Part 2: Correct Technical Writing Errors
 - The **Installation** section of the `awesomeApp.pdf` contains intentional technical writing errors.